doherty100/azuresandbox/README.md

 #### Determine custom IP address ranges (sample)

 Use this section to customize the default IP address ranges used by the quick starts to support routing on an organization's private network.
 The aggregate range should be determined by consulting a network professional, and will likely be allocated using a range that falls within the private network IP address ranges discussed previously, and the rest of the IP address ranges must be contained within it.
-Make a copy of this table and change the sample values to custom values.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.
 Note this sample uses the suggested minimum address ranges from the default IP address ranges described previously.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --: